Pederin

 Pederin is a vesicant toxic amide with two tetrahydropyran rings, found in the haemolymph of the beetle genus Paederus, including the Nairobi fly, belonging to the family Staphylinidae.
 It was first characterized by processing 25 million field-collected P. fuscipes.
-It makes up approximately 0.025% of an insects weight (for P. fuscipes).
+It makes up approximately 0.025% of an insect's weight (for P. fuscipes).

 It has been demonstrated that the production of pederin relies on the activities of an endosymbiont (Pseudomonas ssp.) within Paederus.

 The manufacture of pederin is largely confined to adult female beetles—larvae and males only store pederin acquired maternally (i.e., through eggs) or by ingestion.

 Physical effects

 Skin contact with pederin from the coelomic fluid exuded from a female Paederus beetle causes Paederus dermatitis.
 This is a rash that varies from a slight erythema to severe blistering, depending on the concentration and duration of exposure.
 Treatment involves washing the irritated area with cool soapy water.
 Application of a topical steroid is also recommended for more intense exposures.
 These measures can significantly reduce the physical effects the toxin has on the affected area.